 There is, perhaps, no fruit tree so easily kept within bounds as the plum.
-In some rich soils they bear annual removal without the least check; but in most soils biennial removal will keep them in a perfectly fruitful state in bush culture.
-This is absolutely necessary; and if the soil be poor, some thoroughly rotted manure (about half a bushel to each tree) may be mixed with the soil in replanting.
+In rich soils they bear annual removal without check; but in most soils biennial removal will keep them in a perfectly fruitful state in bush This is absolutely necessary; and if the soil be poor, some thoroughly rotted manure (about half a bushel to each tree) may be mixed with the soil in replanting.
 As with pear trees, the best season for lifting or removing them is the end of October or beginning of November.
-Plum bushes have the advantage of being easily protected by a square of light cheap calico, tiffany, or any light material, thrown over them while in blossom, and a crop of fruit thus ensured.
-All the varieties recommended for pyramids may be cultivated as bushes.
+Plum bushes. have the advantage of being easily protected by a square of light cheap calico, tiffany, or any light material, thrown over them while in blossom, and a crop of fruit thus insured. the varieties recommended for pyramids may be cultivated as bushes, and, for suburban gardens, they should be subjected to exactly the same treatment as recommended for apple bushes, page 59.